Cruella de Vil: Once Upon a Time

-In the present day, Cruella's marriage had fallen apart as the FBI was repossessing her husband's belongings.
+In the present day, Cruella's marriage had fallen apart as the Federal Bureau of Investigation (FBI) was repossessing her husband's belongings.
 Mr. Gold and Ursula convinced her to join them in finding the Author to get happy endings.
 Cruella played little importance in the plot, until the Author was released from the book; unable to kill him herself, she pretended to threaten Henry Mills's (Jared S. Gilmore) life to force Emma Swan (Jennifer Morrison) and Regina to do so.
 However, Emma confronted her, not knowing the restriction the Author placed on Cruella, and magically blasted her off a cliff to her death.

 After her death, Cruella ended up in the Underworld, a purgatory run by the deity Hades.
 While there, she met David's twin brother James; they quickly struck up a romantic relationship due to their similar personalities.
 When the heroes arrived with Gold to rescue the recently deceased Killian Jones (Colin O'Donoghue), Cruella was among the deceased of whom they came across.
 In hopes of returning to life, Cruella appealed to Henry, the new Author, to use the quill to bring her back to life.
-Later, she helped Regina locate the grave of her lost love Daniel, who had since moved on to a better place.
+Later, she helped Regina to locate the grave of her lost love Daniel, who had since moved on to a better place.
 Mistaking David for James, Cruella made a move on him, then informed him of the hostility James held toward his brother.
 Cruella and James then hatched a plan to get out the Underworld by delivering Hades the child of Robin Hood and Zelena.
-James pretended to be David and put a magic-neutralizing bracelet on Emma, while he and Cruella took the baby.
+James pretended to be David and put a magic-neutralising bracelet on Emma, while he and Cruella took the baby.
 They took Emma and Robin to the docks, planning to throw them into the River of Lost Souls, until David and Hook stopped them.
 David ended up throwing James into the River and Cruella ran off.

 Once Hades's heart was restarted, and he planned to leave the Underworld with Zelena, Cruella teamed up with the Blind Witch; Hades offered to let them rule the Underworld in his absence and help trap the heroes there.
 Delighted with the idea of getting to torment souls for eternity, Cruella agreed to the deal.